cstyan/mnm-linux/README.md

 - Any GPU or integrated GPU that supports DirectX 11

 ## Distribution Requirements
-- Kernel 6.1 LTS or Newer
+- Linux kernel 6.1 LTS or newer.
-- GUI / Desktop Environment
+- A desktop environmen with up to date videocard drivers.

 # Required Packages